nhthn/BBCut/README.md

 # BBCut #

-BBCut is a SuperCollider package originally by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
+BBCut is a SuperCollider quark originally by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
+Its terse syntax and hot-swappable design make it suitable for live coding applications.

 ## Installation ##